David Hodne: Military career

-Hodne has commanded the United States Army Infantry School and served as the commanding general of the 4th Infantry Division in Fort Carson, Colorado, assuming command on 19 August 2021, and relinquishing it to David S. Doyle on 13 June 2023.
+Hodne has commanded the United States Army Infantry School.
+He served as the commanding general of the 4th Infantry Division in Fort Carson, Colorado, assuming command on 19 August 2021, and relinquishing it to David S. Doyle on 13 June 2023.

 In April 2023, Hodne was nominated for promotion to lieutenant general with assignment as the deputy commanding general of futures and concepts of United States Army Futures Command.
 In July 2025, he was nominated for promotion to general.

+Hodne was one of the three senior Army officers fired by Secretary of Defense Pete Hegseth on 2 April 2026, along with Chief of Staff of the United States Army General Randy George and William Green Jr., the Chief of Chaplains of the United States Army.

 Personal life

-Hodne is married to fellow 1991 West Point graduate Shelley Ann Berry who retired from the army as a colonel in 2012.
+Hodne is married to fellow 1991 West Point graduate Shelley Ann Berry, who retired from the army as a colonel in 2012.

 Awards and decorations

-Hodne was awarded the following decorations during his military career:
+Hodne has been awarded the following decorations during his military career: